CodeChefVIT/clueminati-2.0-webapp/README.md

 ## 💡 Features:

+- Admin access to oversee and manage teams, monitor scores, and handle leaderboard updates efficiently.
 - You can either join a team or create a new one with just a few clicks.
-- A dynamic leader board update system with tiers.
+- A dynamic leaderboard.
 - A fully functional portal with support for gestures and compatibility across devices with varying screen resolutions.

 ## 🖼 Screenshots